 Connor and Murphy both use suppressed Beretta 92f pistols throughout the movie, with Rocco's small revolver being a .38 caliber snub-nose.
 The .38 Snub-Nose is a Colt Python.
 The revolver is really a .357 magnum, but both the mag and .38 can be shot out of the handgun.

-The bar patron in the overalls and green bandanna in the scene where the McManus brothers get into the bar fight with the Russians.
+Troy Duffy: The bar patron in blue overalls and black T-shirt in the scene where the McManus brothers get into the bar fight with the Russians.
 Duffy is actually seen standing in the background and doing nothing after the fight starts.
 In fact, his whole band (The Boondock Saints, formerly The Brood) have cameos in that scene, including Troy's brother, Taylor Duffy.

 The trivia items below may give away important plot points.